 Firefly spawned a theatrical film, Serenity, which tied up most (but not all) of the dangling threads from the short-lived series.
 Universally known to fandom as the Big Damn Movie.
 Fan Fiction even uses this to help identify the time frame: Post Show Pre BDM, Post BDM, No BDM.
 There are some that are Post BDM + AU.

 Blue Mountain State ended after 3 seasons.
-While the final episode did finish its story arc, fans really wanted there to be at least one more season (students normally spend around 4-6 years in an American college and since each season represented a school year, fans wanted to see Alex Moran's senior year) to the point where they signed a petition.
+While the final episode did finish its story, fans wanted there to be at least one more season (students normally spend 4-6 years in an American college and since each season represented a school year, fans wanted to see Alex Moran's senior year) to the point where they signed a petition and the creators launched a Kickstarter.
 The result was Blue Mountain State: The Rise of Thadland, released on February 2, 2016.

 ...and In America!
 Where it appeared in some theaters ... in Sensurround!